marcinludwikowski/shop/README.md

-The application is about making shopping and managing your store.
+The application is about doing shopping and managing your store.
 What can you do:

 *as a user: -get all products -create or get cart -add product to cart -delete product from cart -change cart status -get all orders by status -get your own email from Security Context